Tonsillitis is an inflammation of the tonsils. It is usually caused by a viral infection. Less often the cause is a bacterial infection.

 What are tonsils?

 Tonsils are made of soft gland tissue and they are part of the body's defence against infections (the immune system).
 You have two tonsils, one on either side at the back of the mouth.
-The picture below shows large tonsils that are not infected (no redness or pus).

 What are the symptoms of tonsillitis?